 Querying and Writing Detections for Panther Audit Logs

-Querying the Data Lake for Audit Logs
+Querying the Data Lake for Panther audit logs

 SELECT * FROM panther_logs.panther_audit WHERE p_occurs_since('1 day');

-The result of this query would include several audit logs, an example of which can be seen below
+The result of this query would include several audit logs, an example of which can be seen below:

 {